felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 - Linear trend lines are dominated by early growth, failing to reflect the most recent downward momentum
 - With only ~6 months of data, trend-based forecasting provides little practical insight and should be treated as illustrative rather than actionable

+<br><br>
+---
+<br><br>

+### Recommendation 1 — Fix early customer drop-off before pushing growth

+**Charts used and why:**
+- Customer Retention Quality by Acquisition Period (Cohort heatmap)
+- Growth Quality: Acquisition vs Retention

+These charts show that most customers stop using the platform very quickly, often after their first month.
+Very few customers stay active long enough to matter for revenue.

+Action:
+Focus on getting new users to come back at least once or twice after their first top-up.
+Improve onboarding, reminders, and first-repeat incentives before spending more money on bringing in new users.

+<br><br>

+### Recommendation 2 — Slow down new user acquisition until retention improves

+**Charts used and why:**
+- Customer Value Quality by Acquisition Period
+- Growth Quality: Acquisition vs Retention

+Later customer groups generate less value per customer than earlier ones, even when they’ve been around for the same amount of time.
+This shows that adding more users right now does not automatically improve the business.

+Action:
+Reduce broad marketing spend and only keep acquisition channels that bring users who actually return.
+Measure success by repeat usage, not by sign-ups.

+<br><br>

+### Recommendation 3 — Protect high-value customers who drive a large share of revenue

+**Charts used and why:**
+- Customer Value and Usage Segmentation
+- Revenue Concentration (Pareto Curve)
+- Observed Customer Value Distribution

+A relatively small group of customers generates a large portion of total revenue.
+Losing even a few of them would have an immediate impact on the business.

+**Action:**
+Identify customers who transact often or in large amounts and make their experience as smooth as possible.
+Prioritize reliability, support, and fewer friction points for these users.

+<br><br>

+### Recommendation 4 — Treat usage growth as the main revenue driver

+**Charts used and why:**
+- Revenue vs Transaction Volume
+- Monthly Platform Usage Volume
+- Monthly Revenue Performance

+Revenue rises and falls almost exactly with how much money flows through the platform.
+There is no sign that the platform earns more per transaction over time.

+**Action:**
+Focus on getting users to transact more often and stay active longer.
+Revenue will not recover unless usage recovers.

+<br><br>

+### Simple executive takeaway
+The business problem is not pricing or fees.
+It is that users do not stay active long enough.
+Improving early retention and protecting valuable customers matters more than adding new users.